 Belt cleats are available in a wide variety of sizes, forms, colors, and materials.
 For the most part, the cleat and the belt need to be fashioned out of the same material in order to have a strong bond and a long life of service.
 PVCs (polyvinyl chloride), RMVs (rubber modified vinyl), and urethanes make up the majority of thermoplastics that are used in the belting industry.
 When subjected to the right amount of heat, these compounds will “melt,” and then when they cool, they will join together.
 If everything is done correctly, the two heated surfaces will fuse together, resulting in a thermoplastic cleated belt that is robust and suitable for your purpose.

-Before your belt is welded together, Mi Conveyance Solutions can adapt it to better suit your requirements based on the specifications of the application it will be used for.
+Before your belt is welded together, Motion Conveyance Solutions can adapt it to better suit your requirements based on the specifications of the application it will be used for.

 Here are three things to keep in mind:

-Thermal Welding: With this method hot air is forced against the thermoplastic cleating and belt, and pressure is applied to ensure 100% bonding – a simple procedure performed on very sophisticated machinery.
+Thermal Welding: This bonding method forces hot air against the thermoplastic cleating (link) and belt.
+Pressure is then applied to ensure 100% bonding–a simple procedure performed on sophisticated machinery.
 This method is the fastest, most economical bonding technique, and is used whenever feasible.

-HF Welding: This method also fuses the cleats to the belt by heating them, however the heat is generated internally as the HF excites/heats the molecules in the cleat and belt.
-Stronger bonds and intricate cleat patterns are possible using this method, however it often requires special, custom tooling.
+HF Welding: This method also fuses the cleats to the belt by heating them.
+However, this heat is generated internally as the HF excites/heats the molecules in the cleat and belt.
+Stronger bonds and intricate cleat patterns are possible using this method but often require special, custom tooling.

 Did you know?
 HF (high frequency) welding is also known as RF (radio frequency) welding.

 Cold Bond: Cementing the cleat to the belt is all that is involved in the cold bond technique.
-Although it is a tried and tested technique, cold bonding is not one of the approaches that we propose.
-It is only employed in situations in which the cleat layout design cannot be manufactured using any of the two methods of welding.
+Although this is a tried and tested technique, cold bonding is not one of the methods that we recommend.
+It is only employed in situations where the cleat layout design cannot be manufactured using either welding method.

 C-Cleats: Also known as a “scoop cleat,” this is the same as a T-cleat except the cleat is “bent” over to 65° from belt surface.
 This cleat is available up to 3″ high.